Monday, 30 March 2015

 METHOD :

 Wash the rice and boil it in enough water till 70% done.
-Strain.
 Strain through a colander and keep aside for 1/2 an hour.

 Clean and wash the prawns.
 Add salt as required.